eajomoc2030-cute/Schedify/README.md

    - Update tasks
    - View tasks
    - Delete tasks
-3. Use Schedify to manage your weekly schedule efficiently and avoid missing deadlines.
+3. Use Schedify to manage your tasks efficiently and avoid missing deadlines.

 ---